dustinjray/boggle-solver/README.md

 This React app functions as a single player Boggle game to allow you to practice and get better.
 After the game, all available words are revealed.

+## How to Play

+The start button begins a 90-second game.
+Click on the letter you want to start with and drag your mouse to the subsequent letters.
+Releasing the mouse will score your word.

 ## Motivation

 Recently I've been playing the Boggle game from the Play Store while still in our endless quarantine, and I was getting beaten.
 Badly.
 So I made an app to generate a Boggle board and tell me what words were present and in theory I was going to look over this list and learn the common words to look for.
 This got boring and I kept adding features and now it's single-player Boggle that shows you what you missed when the game is over.